National Parks System Plan

 Beginning near Eden Lake, Region 31b’s eastern boundary curves north-east through Bras d’Or Lake, towards Sydney.
 Arching north-west along Cape Breton Island, Region 31b’s western boundary extends south-west through Northumberland Strait, continuing south of Ballantyne’s Cove, extending past Antigonish, towards Governor Lake.

 • 32.
 Maritime Plain, region 32 – indicated as represented.
-Region 32 includes the active proposal for Pituamkek National Park Reserve, situated in north-western Prince Edward Island; Prince Edward Island National Park in central P.E.I; as well as Kouchibouguac National Park in eastern New Brunswick.
+Region 32 includes Pituamkek National Park Reserve, situated in north-western Prince Edward Island; Prince Edward Island National Park in central P.E.I; as well as Kouchibouguac National Park in eastern New Brunswick.

 Region 32’s western green line boundary begins in the St. Lawrence River, near Anticosti Island.
 Curving south-east through Chaleur Bay, through Doaktown, then past Fredericton, this boundary line, shared with Region 31a, curls north-east near Saint John.
 Extending north, Region 32’s south-eastern boundary line curves east just north of Moncton, crossing the Nova Scotia- New-Brunswick border.
 Arching south towards Bay of Fundy, following Cobequid Bay and Minas Basin shoreline, the boundary continues north-east across the Northumberland Strait, arching east, just north of Cape Breton Island.
 Extending west, Region 32’s northern boundary continues across the Gulf of St. Lawrence and into the St. Lawrence River, just south of Anticosti Island.